infominer33/infominer33.github.io/_pages/index.md

 <a href="https://github.com/infominer33/infominer33.github.io/edit/master/{{ page.path }}" class="edit">Edit this page <i class="fa fa-pencil"></i></a>
 {: .notice--success}

 Hooray!
-I created this website at the beginning of the year, which was my first time learning how to publish a web-page... even if it was only a few clicks, and a few paragraphs to start with.
+I created this website at the beginning of the year, which was my first time learning how to publish a web-page... even if it was only a couple clicks, and a few paragraphs to start with.

 ![](https://i.imgur.com/baqxqVO.png)